kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 <h3>Data Import and Dataframe Manipulation</h3>

-You will begin by importing the necessary Python libraries, import the ``Plotly`` offline module, and read in our sample portfolio dataframe, which, as mentioned previously, can be found here.
+You will begin by importing the necessary Python libraries, import the ``Plotly`` offline module, and read in our sample portfolio dataframe.

 ```python
 # Import initial libraries